Revelation: Chapter 7

 This is also similar to the experience of Israel when God was plaguing Egypt.
 From the fourth plague on, the land of Goshen (Israel) did not suffer from the plagues, Exodus 8:21-23.

 This was even demonstrated in the Old Testament by God during Korah's rebellion during Israel's exodus, against the law of God, Numbers 16:1-7, 20-24, 31-35.
-During this rebellion, Korah and his followers were on one side of the camp, and Moses and those who followed him on the other.
-God's judgment was sudden and complete upon all those who rebelled against the authority of Moses that was endowed upon him by the Lord.
+During this rebellion, Korah and his followers were on one side of the camp, and Moses and those who followed him were on the other.
+God's judgment was sudden and complete upon all those who rebelled against the authority of Moses, which was endowed upon him by the Lord.

-After the rapture of the church the Holy Spirit will not hinder THE Antichrist from assuming his full power from Satan, 2Thessalonians 2:8-9, for many antichrists have been at work since the beginning of the church 2Thessalonians 2:7, 1John 2:18-22.
+After the snatching away (rapture) of the church, the Holy Spirit will not hinder the Antichrist from assuming his full power from Satan, 2Thessalonians 2:8-9, for many antichrists have been at work since the beginning of the church, 2Thessalonians 2:7, 1John 2:18-22.
 However, the Holy Spirit will continue His work calling out those from the world unto life in Christ as tribulation saints.
-The rapture of the church will end the age of grace.
-The age of judgment will follow after the rapture of the church until the battle of Armageddon.
-Afterwards, the kingdom age will commence with the Lord Jesus Christ having the governments of the world upon His shoulders, Isaiah 9:6-7.
+The snatching away (rapture) of the church will end the age of grace.
+The time of judgment will follow after the church's rapture until the battle of Armageddon, Revelation 19:12-21.
+Afterwards, the kingdom age will commence with the Lord Jesus Christ having the world's governments upon His shoulders, Isaiah 9:6-7.

-A second reference to 144,000 will occur in a later chapter in Revelation 14:1-3, which may or may not be the same group, Revelation 14:1-3.
-12 tribes of Israel are identified in Revelation 7 and 12,000 in each tribe were sealed: Judah, Reuben, Gad, Asher, Naphtali, Manasseh, Simeon, Levi, Issachar, Zebulun, Joseph, and Benjamin.
-The listing of the tribes, their birth order and birth mother are given in the following table.
-The second table also shows the order that is provided of those to be sealed during the tribulation.
+The twelve tribes of Israel are identified in Revelation 7:5-8, where 12,000 in each tribe were sealed: Judah, Reuben, Gad, Asher, Naphtali, Manasseh, Simeon, Levi, Issachar, Zebulun, Joseph, and Benjamin.
+The list of tribes, by birth order and showing their birth mother, is given in the following table.
+The second adjacent table shows those tribes who are part of the 144,000, but are listed in order of who has been sealed.

-In Revelation 7:5-8, is the listing of all the tribes from whom the 12,000 would be sealed.
+In Revelation 7:5-8, there is a listing of all the tribes from whom the 12,000 would be sealed.
 Variations in the listing of the tribes of Israel have been observed in other passages in scripture, but this listing may have some significance.
-Judah is listed first, though Reuben was the first born.
-This is probably a result in the action by Reuben who lost his birth right due to his incestuous relations with his father's concubine Bilhah, Rachel's servant, 1Chronicles 5:1.
+Judah is listed first, though Reuben was the firstborn.
+This is probably a result of the action by Reuben, who lost his birthright due to his incestuous relations with his father's concubine Bilhah, Rachel's servant, 1Chronicles 5:1.
 His birthright was given to Joseph.
-However, in the psalm by Asaph, the Lord revealed that the Lord rejected Joseph to have the prominence over Israel, and He rejected Joseph's first-born Ephraim.
+However, in the psalm by Asaph, the Lord revealed that the Lord rejected Joseph to have prominence over Israel, and He rejected Joseph's firstborn, Ephraim.
 Instead, the Lord chose Judah as the lead tribe, Psalm 78:67-72.
 Judah is listed first because this was the line through which the Messiah, Jesus Christ, would come, Genesis 49:8-12.
-The tribes of Dan and Ephraim are the two that are not counted in the 144,000, and in their stead Joseph and Levi are counted.
+The tribes of Dan and Ephraim are not counted in the 144,000, and in their stead, Joseph and Levi are counted.

-Later in Israel's' history, when the kingdom became divided into the northern and southern kingdoms.
-In 1Kings 12:26-32 is recorded the events that lead the northern kingdom into idolatry.
+Later in Israel's history, the kingdom became divided into the northern and southern kingdoms.
+In 1Kings 12:26-32 are recorded the events that led the northern kingdom into idolatry.
 In fear of losing his power as king over the northern tribes of Israel, King Jeroboam, who was of the tribe of Ephraim, 1Kings 11:26, 31-33, established two areas of golden calf worship so his people would not need to worship in Jerusalem.
 One location was in Dan and the other in Bethel.
 In Hosea 4:17-19, God declared that Ephraim is joined to idols.
-Again, despite the Dan and Ephraim not being part of the 144,000 in the tribulation, all tribes are represented during the millennial kingdom.
+Again, despite Dan and Ephraim not being part of the 144,000 in the tribulation, all tribes are represented during the millennial kingdom, Ezekiel 48:2, 6.

 The Lord warned Israel, that if any man, woman, family or tribe followed the abominations of the nations they removed from the land they entered into, God’s anger would be against them, all the curses written in His book would be against them, and the Lord shall blot out their name from under heaven.
-The Lord would also separate him unto evil out of all the tribes, Deuteronomy 29:16-21.
-Additionally, in the middle of the tribulation period, after THE Antichrist arises to the heights of his power he will achieve in this world, the Lord sends three angels to warn all mankind of the judgments to come.
-The first fly's around the world announcing the everlasting gospel, preaching to every nation, tribe, tongue, and people, Revelation 14:6-7.
+The Lord would also separate them unto evil out of all the tribes, Deuteronomy 29:16-21.
+Additionally, in the middle of the tribulation period, after the Antichrist reaches the heights of his Satanic power that he will achieve in this world, the Lord sends three angels to warn all mankind of the judgments to come.
+The first flies around the world announcing the everlasting gospel, preaching to every nation, tribe, tongue, and people, Revelation 14:6-7.
 A second angel is sent to announce the fall of Babylon, because she has made all nations drink of the wine of the wrath of her fornication, Revelation 14:8.
-A third angel was sent to warn all peoples that anyone who worships the beast and his image, and receives his mark on his forehead or on his hand, that person will drink of the wine of the wrath of God, which is poured out in its full strength.
-He will also be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb, Revelation 14:9-12.
+A third angel was sent to warn all peoples that anyone who worships the beast and his image, or receives his mark on his forehead or his hand, that person will drink of the wine of the wrath of God, which is poured out in its full strength.
+He will also be tormented with fire and brimstone in the presence of the holy angels and the presence of the Lamb, Revelation 14:9-12.

 In Revelation 7:9, John observes a great multitude, which no man could number, from all over the world.
 They stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands.
-In Revelation 7:10-12, there is great praise, singing, and worshiping to God who sits on the throne and unto the Lamb.
-Then the angels, elders and four beasts fell and joined in the worship of God and the Lamb.
+In Revelation 7:10-12, there is great praise, singing, and worship of God who sits on the throne and of the Lamb.
+Then the angels, elders, and four creatures fell and joined in the worship of God and the Lamb.

-In Revelation 6:1-17, with the opening of the first six seals, there is no indication given of the time span between the openings of each seal.
-As with other chapters of Revelation, it is expected that one is opened immediately after the other.
-The innumerable multitudes are tribulation saints, converted after the rapture through the missionary work of the 144,000.
+In Revelation 6:1-17, with the opening of the first six seals, there is no indication given of the time between the openings of each seal.
+As with other chapters of Revelation, one is expected to be opened immediately after the other.
+The innumerable multitudes are great tribulation saints, converted after the rapture through the missionary work of the 144,000.
 This is the greatest revival in world history.

-The sealed tribes are never numbered with the nations.
-God ordained that Israel was not to be reckoned with the nations, Numbers 23:9.
-The great worldwide witness of the 144,000 is similar to the experience the church had on the day of Pentecost when the power of the Holy Spirit fell on the disciples in early New Testament church led by the 12 apostles, Acts 2:1-4.
-The church grew immediately from that one room in Jerusalem as the Apostles were empowered by the Holy Spirit.
-The 144,000 Jews are sealed and empowered to spread the gospel around the world and are prolific in spreading the word of God.
+The tribes of Israel were never numbered with the nations.
+God ordained that Israel would not be reckoned with the nations, Numbers 23:9.
+But, in the millennium, the nations' inheritance depends upon the number of Israelites, Deuteronomy 32:8.
+The great worldwide witness of the 144,000 is similar to the experience of the Jewish church, the “little flock,” Luke 12:32, on the day of Pentecost.
+In Acts 2:1-4, the church grew immediately from that one room in Jerusalem as the Holy Spirit empowered the apostles.
+The 144,000 Jews are sealed and empowered to spread the gospel worldwide and are prolific in spreading the word of God.

 In Revelation 6:9-11, the Lord opened the fifth seal.
-This is when John saw under the altar the souls of the tribulation saints.
+This is when John saw the souls of the tribulation saints under the altar.
 It was revealed why they were slain and the witness they kept.

 • They were slain because of the Word of God